-We are working closely with our customers and have been leveraging our global supply network and supplier relationships and implementing material substitution where available to meet customers' demands and mitigate supply continuity risks.
-However, we expect the current environment will continue to negatively impact the price and supply of raw materials, as well as other operating costs.
+We continue to work closely with our customers and have been leveraging our global supply network and supplier relationships and implementing material substitution where available to meet customers' demands and mitigate supply continuity risks.
 Additionally, the supply disruptions may result in longer lead times for some of our customers, the loss and/or delay of sales, or the inability to fulfill customer orders.
 Any of these developments may have a material adverse impact on our consolidated financial condition, results of operations, or cash flows.